MezMerrit/AU-School-Handwriting-Fonts/README.md

 - - - -

+## Features ##

+Each font contains every possible character produced by an English language keyboard, including common math symbols used by students from Years 1 to 4.

-The AU School Handwriting Fonts are purposefully designed with minimal under and over shoot at Cap Height, X-Height, Baseline and Descender, making them perfect for use by teachers.
-Adjusting the fonts to fit dotted thirds pre-ruled mediums can be achieved using Adobe products or, alternatively Inkscape (a free Open Source alternative for parents).
+Additionally, AU School Handwriting Fonts are purposefully designed with minimal under and over shoot at Cap Height, X-Height, Baseline and Descender, making them perfect for use by teachers.
+Adjusting the fonts to fit dotted thirds pre-ruled mediums can be achieved using Adobe products.

+Each font directory contains a stabdalone OpenType Font Viewer with which to inspect that font's scalability without installing it or any additional software.

 - - - -

 ## Description ##

 In lower primary school some Australian States teach different handwriting styles, while some States share the same style.
-The "documentation" subdirectories contain PDF's for each State's style requirements, along with proofs to inspect the font before downloading it.
+The "documentation" subdirectories contain PDF's for each State's style requirements.

 The handwriting styles expected by each State's Education Department are summarized as follows: